Onelinerhub/onelinerhub/git/save_temporary_your_changes_without_making_commits.md

 ```

 - `git` - base command
-- `stash` - Stash the changes in a dirty working directory away just for you
+- `stash` - moves all current changes in a temp directory away

 group: stash